 If Rosenbauer is experiencing trouble or is worried about a problem, Blackwelder likes being able to call experts at a local company that he trusts and not have his calls routed to unknown locations, especially when cybersecurity is a concern.

-When speaking last October at the Siouxland IT Symposium in Sioux Falls, he advised companies evaluating managed service providers to assume nothing and do their homework.
+When speaking last October at the Siouxland IT Symposium in Sioux Falls, he advised companies that are evaluating managed service providers to assume nothing and do their homework.
 Ask for detailed information, for example, and ask for proof of claims.

 SDN has done that to Rosenbauer’s satisfaction, and Rosenbauer continues to expand the services it receives from SDN and Alliance.